Your Staff Information

 Membership

 This also means you will continue to receive our membership newsletter and occasional updates.
 The data that we hold about you, as a member, is kept securely and only used in relation to your membership of the Trust.
-To make sure the data we hold about you is up-to-date, please do let us know if you have changed address, your name or your contact details.
+To make sure the data we hold about you is up to date, please do let us know if you have changed address, your name, or your contact details.
 You can do this by emailing sfh-tr.communications@nhs.net or calling 01623 672294.

 If you no longer wish to be a Trust member and do not wish to receive any further updates from us, then please email your name and address to sfh-tr.communications@nhs.net, with a message saying you wish to unsubscribe.
 You can also call 01623 672294.

-If you wish to know more about Civica’s Privacy Policy please visit their website here.
+If you wish to know more about Civica’s Privacy Policy, please visit their website here.

 People who contact us via social media

-We use a third party provider, Tweetdeck to manage our social media interactions.
+We use a third-party provider, Tweetdeck to manage our social media interactions.

 If you send us a private or direct message via social media the message will be stored by Tweetdeck for three months.
 It will not be shared with any other organisations.
 For more information, please see Tweetdeck privacy notice.